-- 1. Please explain how the LEA coordinates its Title II, Part A activities with other related strategies, programs, and activities. - 2.
-Please describe how the LEA uses data to continually update and improve activities supported under Title II, Part A. - 3.
+- 1. Please explain how the LEA coordinates its Title II, Part A activities with other related strategies, programs, and activities. - Please describe how the LEA uses data to continually update and improve activities supported under Title II, Part A. - 3.
 Please describe how the LEA uses ongoing consultation described in Section 2102(b)(3) to continually update and improve activities supported under Title II, Part A. - 4.
 Please describe the sources of data the LEA monitors to evaluate Title II, Part A activities and how often it analyzes this data. - 5.
 Please describe the ways in which the LEA meaningfully consults with the following educational partners to update and improve Title II, Part A-funded activities: - a.
 Teachers - b.
 Principals and other school leaders - c.
 Paraprofessionals (including organizations representing such individuals) - d.
 Specialized instructional support personnel - e.
 Charter school leaders (in a local educational agency that has charter schools) - f.
 Parents - g.
 Community partners - h.
 Organizations or partners with relevant and demonstrated expertise in programs and activities - 6.
 Please explain how often the LEA meaningfully consults with these educational partners.

-Title II, Part A activities in LMSV will help to supplement our work to support new teachers, leaders, and paraeducators in the system.
-Title II, Part A will allow us to support the new teachers, leaders, and paraeducators more regularly, enhance professional development and coaching, and differentiate coaching based on assessed skill and need.
-We will utilize multiple measures when evaluating the effectiveness of our professional learning offerings.
-Multiple measures will include both student data and educational partner input.
-Examples, include but are not limited to:
+Title II, Part A activities in LMSV will play a critical role in supplementing our efforts to support new teachers, leaders, and paraeducators across the system.
+These funds will enable us to provide more consistent support, enhance professional development and coaching opportunities, and offer differentiated coaching tailored to individual skill levels and identified needs.
+To ensure the effectiveness of our professional learning offerings, we will utilize multiple measures for evaluation.
+These measures will include both student performance data and input from educational partners.
+Examples include, but are not limited to:

 - Professional Development Feedback All professional development (including those tied to Title II, Part A) are monitored through a participant end of course survey.
 The results of this data are shared with the learning support team and guide future professional development to ensure that content is relevant and meets participants needs. - Parent Feedback Parents will provide input and feedback on their satisfaction with their child's instructional program through the annual needs assessment/parent survey.
-This data, along with informal feedback through parent committees (such as DPAC, ELAC,

-SSC) will inform professional development planning, specifically in the areas of Equity, Restorative Practice, and Trauma-Informed Care.

-- Achievement results, including SBAC, ELPAC, the Dashboard, i-Ready, and other district benchmark data - Input from principals based on walkthrough data - Additional surveys conducted by the district and the certificated and classified bargaining teams.
+This data, along with informal feedback through parent committees (such as DPAC, ELAC, SSC) will inform professional development planning, specifically in the areas of Equity, Restorative Practice, and Trauma-Informed Care. - Achievement results, including SBAC, ELPAC, the Dashboard, i-Ready, and other district benchmark data - Input from principals based on walkthrough data - Additional surveys conducted by the district and the certificated and classified bargaining teams.